-38. Subdivision (h) of section 154-2.3 of the Regulations of the Commissioner of Educaiton is amended by adding a new paragraph (4) to read as follows:

-(4) A student may be exempted from the unit of study requirements prescribed under this subdivision where a student is unable to meet such requirements due to a school being closed pursuant to an Executive Order(s) of the Governor pursuant to a State of emergency for the COVID-19 crisis where such student otherwise achieves the learning outcomes for such unit of study requirement.

-39. Subdivision (I) of section 154-2.3 of the Regulations of the Commissioner of Education is amended to read as follows:

-(I) Annual assessment.
+- 38. Subdivision (h) of section 154-2.3 of the Regulations of the Commissioner of Education is amended by adding a new paragraph (4) to read as follows: - (4) For the 2019-20 school year a student may be exempted from the unit of study requirements prescribed under this subdivision where a student is unable to meet such requirements due to a school being closed pursuant to an Executive Order(s) of the Governor pursuant to a State of emergency for the COVID-19 crisis where such student otherwise achieves the learning outcomes for such unit of study requirement. - 39.
+Subdivision (I) of section 154-2.3 of the Regulations of the Commissioner of Education is amended to read as follows: - (I) Annual assessment.
 Each school district with English language learners shall annually assess the English language proficiency of each such student using such assessment as prescribed by the commissioner for this purpose.
 For the 2019-2020 school year, there will be no annual assessment due to the assessment being suspended as a result of COVID-19 crisis.

-40. Paragraph (1) of subdivision (d) of section 100.2 of the Regulations of the Commissioner of Education is amended by adding a new subparagraph (v) to read as follow:

-(v) A student may be exempted from such unit of study requirements in a language other than English where a student is unable to complete such requirements due to a school being closed pursuant to an Executive Order(s) of the Governor pursuant to the State of emergency for the COVID-19 crisis where such student otherwise achieves the learning outcomes for the portion of such unit of study completed.

-41. Subdivision (c) of section 100.4 of the Regulations of the Commissioner of Education is amended by adding a new paragraph (8) to read as follows:

-(8) A student may be exempted from the unit of study requirement(s) prescribed in this subdivision where such student is unable to meet such requirement(s) due to a school being closed pursuant to an Executive Order(s) of the Governor pursuant to the State of emergency for the COVID-19 crisis where such student otherwise achieves the learning outcomes for the portion of such unit of study completed.

-42. Section 100.5 of the Regulations of the Commissioner of Education is amended by adding a new subdivision (i) to read as follows:

-(i) Notwithstanding any other provision of this section, a student may be exempted from any requirement(s) for units of study leading to units of credit for a diploma pursuant to this section if such student is unable to meet such unit of study requirement due to a school being closed pursuant to an Executive Order(s) of the Governor pursuant to the State of emergency for the COVID-19 crisis where such student otherwise achieves the learning outcomes for the portion of such unit of study completed.
+- 40. Paragraph (1) of subdivision (d) of section 100.2 of the Regulations of the Commissioner of Education is amended by adding a new subparagraph (v) to read as follow: - (v) For the 2019-20 school year a student may be exempted from such unit of study requirements in a language other than English where a student is unable to complete such requirements due to a school being closed pursuant to an Executive Order(s) of the Governor pursuant to the State of emergency for the COVID-19 crisis where such student otherwise achieves the learning outcomes for the portion of such unit of study completed. - 41.
+Subdivision (c) of section 100.4 of the Regulations of the Commissioner of Education is amended by adding a new paragraph (8) to read as follows: - (8) For the 2019-20 school year a student may be exempted from the unit of study requirement(s) prescribed in this subdivision where such student is unable to meet such requirement(s) due to a school being closed pursuant to an Executive Order(s) of the Governor pursuant to the State of emergency for the COVID-19 crisis where such student otherwise achieves the learning outcomes for the portion of such unit of study completed. - 42.
+Section 100.5 of the Regulations of the Commissioner of Education is amended by adding a new subdivision (i) to read as follows: - (i) Notwithstanding any other provision of this section, for the 2019-20 school year a student may be exempted from any requirement(s) for units of study leading to units of credit for a diploma pursuant to this section if such student is unable to meet such unit of study requirement due to a school being closed pursuant to an Executive Order(s) of the Governor pursuant to the State of emergency for the COVID-19 crisis where such student otherwise achieves the learning outcomes for the portion of such unit of study completed.